 Use a multipurpose cleaner to sanitize the area.
 It takes mere minutes to do and ensures there’s less temptation for mice and roaches.

-I use a solution of equal parts white vinegar and warm water, or a mixture of two tablespoons baking soda and a quart of warm water.
-For removing stubborn stains, consider using white toothpaste.
-Use a plastic non-abrasive scrubber to scrub the stains.
-Remove everything from the fridge first, and follow this process every two to three months.
+Remove everything from the door and shelves first, then use a plastic, non-abrasive scrubber to get rid of crumbs and stains.
+(Dimopoulos uses a solution of equal parts white vinegar and warm water, or a mixture of two tablespoons baking soda and a quart of warm water.)
+For stubborn spots, consider using nongel toothpaste.
+Repeat this routine every two to three months.

-The buildup of coffee stains come from coffee being left in the coffee jug too long, and the best way to prevent this is washing with dish soap and hot water, then letting it soak for a while at least once a week.
-Spray the coffeemaker with vinegar or hydrogen peroxide, then scrub it with a brush or toothbrush in the hard-to-reach areas.
-Everything disappears within seconds, bringing a clean sparkly result.
+Stain buildup comes from coffee being left in the jug too long.
+The best way to prevent this: Wash the container with dish soap and hot water at least once a week, letting it soak for a while.
+For a more thorough clean, spritz the whole machine with vinegar or hydrogen peroxide, then scrub it down (use a handled brush for hard-to-reach areas).